The Incredible Power of IntentBy Dr. Margaret Paul

 First of all, you need to accept that this is a lifetime practice - not something that will occur quickly.
 We have all been practicing the intent to control for most of our lives, so it will take much practice to even remember that there is another choice.

 If you decide that you are willing to feel your feelings, that willingness will lead you to becoming more and more conscious of your feelings.
-This is the beginning of being able to consciously choose your intent to learn.
+This is the beginning of being able to consciously choose your intent to learn about loving yourself and others.

 Send this article to a friend Print this article Bookmarked 6 time(s)